Why You Should Be Drinking Chocolate Milk After a Workout

 This is not usually difficult since most people end a workout feeling like they need a little something.
 Tests done on athletes show that this window allows for maximum recovery and muscle building.

 In a study published in the International Journal of Sports Exercise, researchers had avid cyclists bike to exhaustion then rest for four hours.
-These athletes were given a variety of recovery drinks (Gatorade, other sports drinks, chocolate milk) during this recovery time.
+These athletes were given various recovery drinks (Gatorade, other sports drinks, chocolate milk) during this recovery time.

 Athletes who consumed the chocolate milk performed either equal to or better than the athletes drinking the recovery drinks.